 Seven & i Holdings has established the Nomination and Compensation Committee with an Independent Outside Director as the Chair to be an advisory committee to the Board of Directors.
-The committee deliberates on the nomination and compensation of Representative Directors, Directors, Audit & Supervisory Board Members and executive officers to utilize the knowledge and advice of Independent Outside Directors and Outside Audit & Supervisory Board Members.
-This ensures procedural objectivity and transparency in deciding on officer nomination and compensation, thereby enhancing the supervisory functions of the Board of Directors and further substantiating corporate governance functions.
+The committee deliberates on the nomination and compensation of Representative Directors, Directors, Audit & Supervisory Board Members, and executive officers to utilize the knowledge and advice of Independent Outside Directors and Outside Audit & Supervisory Board Members.
+By ensuring procedural objectivity and transparency in deciding on officer nomination and compensation, the committee enhances the supervisory functions of the Board of Directors and further substantiates corporate governance functions.

-Seven & i Holdings has established the CSR Management Committee, Information Management Committee, Risk Management Committee, and Group Synergy Committee, which report to the Representative Director.
+Seven & i Holdings has established the CSR Management Committee, Risk Management Committee, and Information Management Committee, which report to the Representative Director.
 Each committee cooperates with the operating companies to determine Group policies and to manage and supervise their dissemination and execution with an eye to strengthening corporate governance.

 Seven & i Holdings, in accordance with the “basic rules for risk management,” establishes, maintains, and utilizes comprehensive risk management systems, centered on the Risk Management Committee, in order to properly analyze and evaluate, and appropriately respond to risks associated with each business, with consideration for changes in the management environment and risk factors relevant to the Company and its Group companies.

 The Risk Management Committee regards all phenomena that threaten continuation of our businesses and hinder sustainable growth as risks, and works to strengthen comprehensive and integrated risk management.